 - What you can do instead of taking part in the study

-How the research team will give you any new information that may be learned after you decide to take part in a study that might cause you to change your mind about participating in the study
+- How tthe research team will give you new information that may cause you to change your mind about participating in the study

 Informed consent helps you learn about the research study.
 After learning about the study, you will be able to ask the researcher or staff members questions.
-You should only agree to take part after you clearly understand the study and feel comfortable.
+You should only agree to take part after you clearly understand the study and feel comfortable being part of it.
 You should take time to talk over your decision with your doctors, family and friends.
-If you agree to take part, you will be asked to sign an "informed consent form."
+If you agree to take part, you will be asked to sign an informed consent form.
 The informed consent process goes on even after you are taking part in the study.
 If researchers learn new information after you begin the study, they must share this with you.

-Research at Cedars-Sinai includes children as well as adults.
+Research includes children as well as adults.
 The law states that children cannot make their own decisions about research.
-We, however, feel it is important that children receive an explanation of the research and have a chance to ask questions.
-If your child's doctor tells you that your son or daughter must "assent" to participate, it is because we respect the child's rights as a person.
-"Assent" refers to the process by which we ask a child's agreement to participate.
+At Cedars-Sinai, however, we feel it’s important that children receive an explanation of the research and have a chance to ask questions.
+If your child's doctor tells you that your son or daughter must assent to participate, it is because we respect the child's rights as a person.
+"Assent" refers to the process by which we ask for a child's agreement to participate.
 In most cases, investigators will obtain a child's assent for children over the age of 7.
 It is important that the information shared with your child be understandable.
 The researcher will consider your child's age and maturity level when presenting information.
 Doctors and parents need to work together to help the child understand what a study involves.

-Some studies compensate participants for the time they spent participating in a trial; generally this amount is given to cover expenses for parking, transportation, meals and possibly for lost work time.
-However, payment may not be substantial enough to constitute inducement to participate for monetary gain.
+Some studies compensate participants for the time they spent in a trial; generally, this amount is given to cover expenses for parking, transportation, meals and, possibly, for lost time at work.

 Your informed consent form explains your rights as a participant, which includes the following: